nicklatch/ATBS/README.md

 # ATBS
-Random Projects from Automate The Boring Stuff
+Random code snipits and projects from Automate The Boring Stuff